mtconnect/cppagent/README.md

 ### Adapter Configuration Items ###

-* `Adapters` - Adapters begins a list of device blocks.
-If the Adapters are not specified and the Devices file only contains one device, a default device entry will be created with an adapter located on the localhost and port 7878 associated with the device in the devices file.
+* `Adapters` - Contains a list of device blocks.
+If there are no Adapters specified and the Devices file contains one device, the Agent defaults to an adapter located on the localhost at port 7878.
+Data passed from the Adapter is associated with the default device.

-    *Default*: localhost 5000 associated with the default device
+    *Default*: localhost 7878, associated with the default device

     * `Device` - The name of the device that corresponds to the name of the device in the Devices file.
 Each adapter can map to one